Hyperbolic models of transitive topologically Anosov flows in dimension three: Birkhoff sections and orbital equivalence classes.

 \subsubsection{Tameness.}

-Along this part we will make the following assumption about the embedding $B\hookrightarrow W$.
+Along this part we make the following assumption about the embedding $B\hookrightarrow W$.

-\begin{defn}[\textbf{Tameness}] The local Birkhoff section $B$ is \emph{tame} if there exists a collar neighbourhood $U\subset B$ of $\gamma$ such that the sets $U\cap\Ws_{loc}(\gamma)$ and $U\cap\Wu_{loc}(\gamma)$ consists of the union of $\gamma$ with finitely many compact segments, each of them intersecting $\gamma$ exactly at one of its extremities. \end{defn}
+\begin{defn}[\textbf{Tameness}] The local Birkhoff section $B$ is \emph{tame} if there exists a collar neighborhood $U\subset B$ of $\gamma$ such that the sets $U\cap\Ws_{loc}(\gamma)$ and $U\cap\Wu_{loc}(\gamma)$ consists of the union of $\gamma$ with finitely many compact segments, each of them intersecting $\gamma$ exactly at one of its extremities. (cf. Figure \ref{fig_partition into_quadrants}.) \end{defn}